NordicWayInterchange/interchange/frontend/USERHELP.md

 To create a [Delivery](/generated/GLOSSARY.html#delivery) that will be associated with a capability, go to `Deliveries` tab and click `Create delivery`.
 Then, select one of the listed capabilities on the right-hand side.
 Once you click a capability row, the Publication ID will be automatically pre-filled in the Publication ID field of the form.
 You can fill in the other fields in the form or leave them as they are.

 The [Quadtree](/generated/GLOSSARY.html#quadtree) field can also be populated by clicking `Show map`.
-Each area on the map is associated with a four-digit number, and by clicking different areas, a comma-separated value will be generated.
-This value can then be used as the `Quadtree` input in the form.
+Each area on the map is associated with a number between 0-3, and by clicking different areas, a comma-separated value will be generated.
+Click `Save` and this value can then be used as the
+`Quadtree` input in the form.

 <img src="/generated/show_map.png" alt="quadtree">